 The FCA provides a significant monetary recovery to private persons who bring qui tam actions.
-The relator who initiates a successful qui tam lawsuit receives a percentage of the penalty and damages.
+The whistleblower who initiates a successful qui tam lawsuit receives a percentage of the penalty and damages.
 Generally, the whistleblower may receive a reward of between 15-30% of the government’s total recovery.
 Thus, if the government recovers $1 million, the whistleblower may receive a reward of between $150,000 and $300,000.
 The exact amount depends on the circumstances of the case.
 For example, a whistleblower may receive:

-- 25-30% if the government did not intervene in the action.
+- 25-30% if the government did not intervene in the action

-- 15-25% if the government intervened in the action.
+- 15-25% if the government intervened in the action

-- 10% or less if the government intervened in the action and most of the information relevant to the lawsuit was publicly available.
+- 10% or less if the government intervened in the action and most of the information relevant to the lawsuit was publicly available

 If you have knowledge of a fraud committed against the government, you may be entitled to receive a whistleblower reward if you report the fraud and the government successfully recovers on a whistleblower claim.
 For more information about whistleblower rewards and whistleblower lawsuits, contact Michael S. Bigin or Laurence J. Hasson.